x37v/mousefood/README.md

 it is recommended to use `opt-level = 3`, which can make the resulting binary even larger.

-Mousefood is hardware-agnostic, but may not work on low-end or ultra-low-power devices due to resource limitations.
+Mousefood is hardware-agnostic, but requires a `std`-enabled target.
-It is recommended to use devices with at least 1MB of flash.

-Mousefood was successfully tested on following MCUs:
+Successfully tested on:

 - esp32 (base model, 4MB flash)
 - esp32c6 (16MB flash)